berryq460/berryq460..nojekyll/README.md

 ![](tornado.jpeg)

 My goal is to become a multilingual world traveler and coder, a citizen of the world who strives to create postive change in both the cyber and physical world.
-I am an adventurous, calculated risk-taker whether behind a screen or in my solo travels.
+I am an adventurous, insatiable curious, calculated risk-taker whether behind a screen or in my solo backpacking adventures.

 **3 Top Reasons why I want to be a TKH Innovation Fellow**

-* Insatiable Curiosity:
+* Purpose over Paycheck:

 ![](jasminecomp.gif)

 Computer Science and technolgy are powerful tools that can be used to solve problems ranging from larger-than-life to repetitive everyday problems.
 I am enthralled by the intersection between natural and computer sciences and how these sciences can compliment one another- from solving complex problems in research to solving customers needs in business or biotechnology.

- * Eager and Willing to Put in the Work (to develop my technical skillset):
+ * Eager to Contribute to Society and Willing to Put in the Work (to develop my technical skillset):

 I have always been passionate about technology but now I feel a special sense of urgency to get involved, especially with how tech has become our life-line in a time of crisis.
 I believe coding languages, like human ones, are fundamental and should be taught starting in all grammer schools.
 My philosophy is : whether we are a part of the technological movement or not, tech shapes our world.
 We all need to do our part in educating ourselves and eachother about it.
 I am determined to do whatever it takes to do my part and then some.

- * Longing to Build Myself & My Community Up:
+ * Vision to be a Leader within the Tech Field:

 ![](diversity%20in%20tech.png)

 I believe more people, especially minority women, should have a seat at the table of shaping our virtual world, creating more accurate algorithms by incorporating a more comprehensive range of world views.
 I believe we must excercise our right to rise above poverty.
-We must work hard to do meaningful, mentally challenging and purposeful work in technology and we must work smart while changing the face of tech.
+We must work hard to do meaningful, mentally challenging and purposeful work in technology and we must work smart while changing the face of tech together.

 **I am inspired by the positive impact technology can create in the world when used correctly.
 The Knowledge House's programs are a perfect example of this.
 I want to contribute to the movement that The Knowledge House is leading to empower high-need, high-potential candidates to one day be high-earning and highly-involved in the future success of the communities they come from.**